sandipanpaul21/Tree-Based-Models-in-Python/README.md

 3. Each prediction are fed into another model and that model make final prediction.
 4. That final model is known as ensemble model.

+PART 3 - BAGGING AND RANDOM FOREST

+Bagging
+- Bagging is an ensemble method involving training the same algorithm many times using different subsets sampled from the training data
+- In bagging, it uses same algorithim (only one algo is used)
+- However the model is not training on entire training set
+- Instead each model is trained on different subset of data
+- Bagging: Bootstrap Aggregation.
+- Uses a technique known as the bootstrap.
+- Reduces variance of individual models in the ensemble.
+- For example, suppose a training dataset contains 3 parts - a,b,c.
+- It create subset by method sample by replacement.
+For example aaa,aab,aba,acc,aca etc.
+- On this subset, the models are trained.

+Bagging Classication:
+- Aggregates predictions by majority voting (Final model is selected by voting).
+- BaggingClassifier in scikit-learn.

+Bagging Regression:
+- Aggregates predictions through averaging (Final model is selected by avergaing).
+- BaggingRegressor in scikit-learn.